rapidsai/gpu-bdb/README.md

     - You may also need to change the `LOCAL_DIRECTORY` and `WORKER_DIR` depending on your filesystem.
 Make sure that these point to a location to which you have write access and that `LOCAL_DIRECTORY` is accessible from all nodes.

 To start up the cluster on your scheduler node, please run the following from `tpcx_bb/cluster_configuration/`.
+This will spin up a scheduler and one Dask worker per GPU.

 ```bash
 bash cluster-startup.sh SCHEDULER